zephraph/notes/Projects/Contextual Android Launcher.md

 ## Features

-Configurable root screen that automatically changes based on a given context
+- Configurable root screen that automatically changes based on a given context
+- A set of widgets that can be added to a context screen